-If your Highland Village, Texas, home’s heating system is more than around a decade old, you can lower your utility bills, increase the value of your house, and prevent breakdowns by replacing it.
+If your Highland Village, Texas home’s heating system is more than a decade old, you can lower your utility bills, increase the value of your house, and prevent breakdowns by replacing it.
 A new heater is a big investment, but you’ll eventually get your money back and more through energy savings.
 Variable-speed HVAC systems, packaged systems, ductless systems, and heat pumps are some of the most efficient heating options available.

 Variable-Speed HVAC Systems